AndraCristiana07/CVEScanner/README.md

 * presigned_url_put_func: Generate a presigned URL to upload (PUT) the zipped file to S3
 * presigned_url_get_func: Generate a presigned URL to download (GET) the summary of the scan results
 * summary_func: Makes the summary from a full Trivy report
+* get_total_vulnerabilities_func: Gets all summaries from S3 and makes a list of all types of total vulnerabilities over all files for the Web page

 ### Running